arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 As you can see it is designed to take 2 arguments: `basename` and `abspath`.
 The `basename` is the file name without the extension and the `abspath` is the absolute path to the file.

-Note that the `abspath` is not used not in the `Rails::Autoloader::Inflector` nor in the `Zeitwerk::Inflector` implementation.
+Note that the `abspath` is not used in wither the `Rails::Autoloader::Inflector` or the `Zeitwerk::Inflector` implementation.

-But what stops you from using it in your custom unconventional implementation?
+However, you can still take advantage of its presence in your custom implementation.

 ```ruby
 # config/initializers/zeitwerk.rb